Thursday, September 21, 2023

 Le Creuset has also made a commitment to using recycled materials wherever possible.
 The company’s cast iron and stoneware products are made from up to 30 percent recycled materials, and it is continually looking for ways to increase this percentage.
 In addition, the company has introduced eco-friendly packaging made from recycled materials.

-In an interview with Food & Wine, Le Creuset’s CEO, Faye Gooding, emphasized the company’s commitment to sustainability.
+In an interview with Food & Wine, prior to her retirement as Le Creuset’s CEO, Faye Gooding, emphasized the company’s commitment to sustainability.
 “Our goal is to be a leader in sustainability within the cookware industry, and we are always looking for ways to improve our environmental impact,” Gooding said.

 Le Creuset’s innovation and relevance